6 In Italy

 Conclusion

-It’s nice to know I am not alone with this obsession.
+It’s nice to know I am not alone in this obsession.
 But there is one more aspect I have yet to mention.
 New or perfect doors really don’t interest me unless they have something unique about them.
-For me, it’s all about the rustic, run-down, peeling, half-falling apart doors that truly bring a smile to my face.
+For me, it’s all about the rustic, run-down, peeling, half-falling-apart doors that truly bring a smile to my face.

 Doors are unique I would imagine in any country.
 But they capture my heart here in Italy more than any other place I’ve visited.
 Although I must admit, I’ve never seen color as I have in Dublin other than in Burano, Venice.
 Bold and strong in every color you can imagine.
 Take a peek at our separate post on the Doors of Dublin